 Column Name Description Name Contains the display name of the command.
 Click the link to view additional details about the command.
-For more information, see Section 4.9.2, "Viewing Detailed Command Information," on page 179.
+For more information, see Section 4.9.2, "Viewing Detailed Command Information," on page 169.
 Status Specifies the status of the command.
 Some of the possible states of the command include Pending, Incomplete, Executing, and Succeeded. Туре Specifies the type of command.
 Admin Specifies if the system or a user issued the command.
 If a user issued the command, the DN of the user is displayed.
 Date & Time Specifies the local date and time the command was issued.

-- 2 Select one of the following actions: - To view information about a particular command, click the name of a command. - To delete a command from the list, select the command, then click Delete. - To refresh the status of the listed commands, click Refresh. - 3 Click Close.
+- To view information about a particular command, click the name of a command. - To delete a command from the list, select the command, then click Delete. - To refresh the status of the listed commands, click Refresh. - 3 Click Close.